View current course offerings at the Office of the Registrar.

 BIOS 8000 DOCTORAL STUDENT JOURNAL CLUB (0) This course is intended to improve students' ability in interpreting, evaluating, critiquing, presenting, and communicating the elements, concepts, findings, and implications from current Biostatistics and Bioinformatics research literatures in a seminar setting.
 All enrolled students will be expected to give at least one oral presentation and participate in the student-led discussions.
 Feedback to each presenter will be given orally, in writing and/or through e-mails by faculty and peer students.
 At the end of the course, students will gain experience in assessing the value of research findings from selected publications to biostatistics and bioinformatics research.
 Faculty: H. Deng.
-Offered: Spring.
+Offered: Every Semester.
 Prerequisite(s): Enrollment in Doctoral Program or Instructor Approval.

 BIOS 8820 MULTIVARIATE METHODS (3) This is a doctoral level course that covers techniques used to conduct analysis with more than one outcome variable.
 The focus will be on association methods and predictive models between multiple independent and multiple dependent variables.
 Additionally the students will learn techniques for variable reduction, path models, and factor analysis.
 Students will conduct numerical computation and interpretation of results of statistical application using statistical packages.
 Faculty: A. Shankar.
 Offered: Every other Fall.
 Prerequisite(s): Doctoral status required.
 Students should have completed at least two 7000 level biostatistics courses and have working knowledge of programmable statistical software, (SAS, R, STATA).